Set up a Perimeter Network with public IPv4 Addresses and pfSense

 Next we should disable NAT Outbound if we want to use public IPv4 addresses inside our perimeter network.
 With public IPv4 addresses, we just have to route the traffic without the need to translate the addresses.

 Btw. you can of course also use NAT for your public IPv4 addresses inside the perimeter network, which then will be translated into the public IPv4 addresses from the WAN interface, but this doesn’t really make sense and would waste public IPv4 addresses.

-Finally, that the routing from and into our perimeter network with the public IPv4 subnet will work, we have to consider and configure one more thing and can therefore choose between three options, the most common used and best practice is to use a further small dedicated IPv4 subnet, through which the larger IPv4 address pool (subnet) will be routed.
+Finally, that the routing from and into our perimeter network with the public IPv4 subnet will work, we need to configure the WAN link and can therefore choose between three options, the most common used and best practice is to use a further small dedicated IPv4 subnet, through which the larger IPv4 address pool (subnet) will be routed.

-So what are the two options, to tell the ISP Router the next hop for the second subnet id 2, which have to be the WAN interface and IP 18.104.22.168 from pfSense?
+So what are the first two options, to tell the ISP Router the next hop for the second subnet id 2, which have to be the WAN interface and IP 188.8.131.52 from pfSense?

-The first and best method is to tell your ISP, to what IP and next hop he should route the second subnet id 2.
-So in my case, I should tell the ISP that he should route the subnet 22.214.171.124/30 to my WAN interface on pfSense with the IP 126.96.36.199.
+The first option not really common used in practice, is to tell your ISP to what IP (next hop) it should route the second subnet id 2.
+So in my case, I should tell the ISP, that he should route the subnet 184.108.40.206/30 to my WAN interface on pfSense with the IP 220.127.116.11.

 In pfSense you can create different types of virtual IPs on the WAN interface.

 To publish more than the assigned public IPv4 on the WAN interface, you can use virtual IPs from the type IP Alias.